HerrBertling/herrsiering.de/content/next.md

 ### Salary

 I want to set the right expectations regarding salary for both of us, so here we go.
 In my last job, I earned slightly above senior level range.
 I plan to keep doing that.
-Happy to find out what "slightly above senior level" means to you 😅
+Happy to find out what "slightly above senior level" means to you 😊

 ### Remote

-I'm not bound to my current city (Hamburg, Germany).
-Throughout the pandemic, I've got used to working from home/remotely.
-I'd love to meet colleagues from time to time in whichever way, so I'm open to doing off-site events or team huddles from time to time.
+I will stay here, but I'm not bound to employers located in my current city (Hamburg, Germany).
+Throughout the pandemic, I've got used to working remotely.
+I'd love to meet colleagues from time to time in whichever way, so I'm open to doing off-site events, team huddles or whatever you fancy.
 Just don't keep me away from my family for too long, okay?

 ### Coding